Hand knitting for improvers

 How will I be taught, and will there be any work outside the class?

 Each separate technique will be practiced and then a sample made for reference in a file or sketchbook.
-Each student is encouraged to begin a knitted techniques folder or book in which to keep samples, swatches, handouts and any note taking you find useful.
+Each student is encouraged to begin a knitted techniques folder or book in which to keep samples, swatches and, any note taking you find useful.
+Handouts and course information can also be accessed via our Google classroom eLearning portal.
+Details on how you can login will be sent to you prior to the start date.

 There will be recommendations for relevant books and shops and a website list which will help develop your skills outside the class.
 Students will be encouraged to practice each new technique throughout the week in between the classes to ensure progression and also to research knitting patterns and designs in order that they have an idea of the techniques and textures they want to achieve.